Coastal cutthroat trout: Range and habitat

 The native range of the coastal cutthroat trout extends south from the southern coastline of the Kenai Peninsula in Alaska to the Eel River in Northern California.
 Coastal cutthroat trout are resident in tributary streams and rivers of the Pacific basin and are rarely found more than 100 mi from the ocean.
 Semi-anadromous, stream resident, fluvial and lake resident forms exist.
 The great majority of coastal cutthroat trout habitat coincides with the belt of Pacific coast coniferous rainforest that extends from Alaska southward into Northern California.

-Coastal cutthroat trout use a large variety of habitat types, including lower and upper reaches of both large and small river systems, estuaries, sloughs, ponds, lakes, and near shore ocean waters.
+Coastal cutthroat trout use a large variety of habitat types, including lower and upper reaches of both large and small river systems, urban environments, estuaries, sloughs, ponds, lakes, and near shore ocean waters.
 They spend more time in fresh water environments than other anadromous Pacific salmonids.
 In fresh water they prefer deeper pool habitat and cover, such as that formed by woody debris.
 The semi-anadromous forms of coastal cutthroat trout do not overwinter in saltwater and rarely make extended migrations across large bodies of water.
 Migrations in the marine environment are usually within 6 mi of land.
 Semi-anadromous coastal cutthroat typically spend two to five years rearing in fresh water before making their initial migration into saltwater.
 Generally, semi-anadromous coastal cutthroat trout spend short periods offshore during summer months and return to estuaries and fresh water by fall or winter.